-Learn how quickly you can start ingesting and aggregating Clickstream logs on Amazon EMR using StreamSets Transformer, and see how the data is analyzed in Elasticsearch, Kibana, and Amazon Redshift.
+Learn how quickly you can start ingesting and aggregating Clickstream logs on Amazon EMR using StreamSets Transformer Engine, and see how the data is analyzed in Elasticsearch, Kibana, and Amazon Redshift.

 Here are the details of the dataset and data pipeline components:

 - Dataset and Data Source: Clickstream logs read from Amazon S3